nigeisel/temp-warning/README.md

 # temp-warning
-Command line tool that checks CPU temperature and warns if it's too high
+Command line tool that checks CPU temperature and warns if it's too high.
+Written in Python (3).

 # Usage